-ANNs with a similar average error per patch component as our spatio-temporal PatchMatch.
-Another parameter which is left unspecified by Wexler $et\ al$. is the number of iterations of ANN search/reconstruction steps per pyramid level.
-This has a very large influence on the total execution time.
-Therefore, instead of comparing total execution times we simply compare the ANN search times, as this step represents the majority of the computational load.
+Comparisons with Wexler's algorithm should be obtained carefully, since several crucial parameters are not specified.
+In particular, the ANN search scheme used by Wexler, Shechtman, and Irani requires a parameter, $\varepsilon$ , which determines the accuracy of the ANNs.
+More formally, if $W_p$ is a source patch, $W_q$ is the exact NN of $W_p$ , and $W_r$ is an ANN of $W_p$ , then the work of [4] guarantees that $d(W_p, W_r) \leq (1 + \varepsilon)d(W_p, W_q)$ .
+This parameter has a large influence on the computational times.
+For our comparisons, we set this parameter to 10, which produced ANNs with a similar average error per patch component as our spatio-temporal PatchMatch.
+Another parameter which is left unspecified by Wexler, Shechtman, and Irani is the number of iterations of ANN search/reconstruction steps per pyramid level.
+This has a significant influence on the total execution time.
+Therefore, instead of comparing total execution times, we simply compare the ANN search times, as this step represents the majority of the computational load.
 We obtain a speedup of 20-50 times over the method of [4].
-We also include our total execution times, to give a general idea of the time taken with respect to the video size.
-These results show a speedup of around an order of magnitude with respect to the semi-automatic methods of Granados $et\ al\ [19]$.
+We also include our total execution times to give a general idea of the time taken with respect to the video size.
+These results show a speedup of around an order of magnitude with respect to the semiautomatic methods of Granados et al. [20].
 In Table 1, we have also added our execution times without the use of texture features to illustrate the additional computational load which this adds.

-These computation times show that our algorithm is clearly faster than the approaches of [38] and [19].
-This advantage is significant because not only is the algorithm more practical to use, but it is also much easier to experiment and therefore make progress in the domain of video inpainting.
+These computation times show that our algorithm is clearly faster than the approaches of [40] and [20].
+This advantage is significant not only because our algorithm is more practical to use but also because it is much easier to experiment with our algorithm and therefore make progress in the domain of video inpainting.

-- 5. Further work.
+5. Further work.
 Several points could be improved upon in the present paper.
-Firstly, the case where a moving object is occluded for long periods remains very difficult and is not dealt with in a unified manner here.
+First, the case where a moving object is occluded for long periods remains very difficult and is not dealt with in a unified manner here.
 The one solution to this problem (temporal subsampling) does not perform well when complex motion is present.
 Therefore, other solutions could be interesting to explore.
-Secondly, we have observed that using a multi-resolution texture feature pyramid produces very interesting results.
+Second, we have observed that using a multiresolution texture feature pyramid produces very interesting results.
 Therefore, we could perhaps enrich the patch space with other features, such as spatio-temporal gradients.
 Finally, it is acknowledged that videos of high resolutions still take quite a long time to process (up to several hours).
-Further acceleration could be achieved by dimensionality-reducing transformations of the patch space. - 6.
-Conclusion.
-In this paper, we have proposed a non-local patch-based approach to video inpainting which produces good quality results in a wide range of situations, and on high definition videos, in a completely automatic manner.
-Our extension of the PatchMatch ANN search scheme to the spatio-temporal case reduces the time complexity of the algorithm, so that high definition videos can be processed.
+Further acceleration could be achieved by dimensionality-reducing transformations of the patch space.

+6. Conclusion.
+In this paper, we have proposed a nonlocal patch-based approach to video inpainting which produces good quality results in a wide range of situations, and on high definition videos, in a completely automatic manner.
+Our extension of the PatchMatch ANN search scheme to the spatio-temporal case reduces the time complexity of the algorithm so that high-definition videos can be processed.
 We have also introduced a texture feature pyramid which ensures that dynamic video textures are correctly inpainted.
 The case of mobile cameras and moving background is dealt with by using a global, affine estimation of the dominant motion in each frame.